S3-working-group/s3-practical-guide/docs/all.md

 -   is a way for a <a href="#" class="tooltip" title="Delegator: An individual or group delegating responsibility for a domain to other(s).">delegator</a> to expand their capacity
 -   may be self-organizing, or guided by a _coordinator_ chosen by the delegator
 -   is governed by the delegator
--   benefits from a clearly defined <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision making within an organization.">domain</a>
+-   benefits from a clearly defined <a href="#" class="tooltip" title="Domain: A distinct area of influence, activity and decision-making within an organization.">domain</a>

 Members of the helping team:

 -   can object to the delegator's decisions that affect them
 -   can add items to the delegator's <a href="#" class="tooltip" title="Governance Backlog: A visible, prioritized list of items (drivers) that are related to governing a domain and require attention.">governance backlog</a>
--   may be invited to select a _representative_ to participate in the governance decision making of the delegator
+-   may be invited to select a _representative_ to participate in the governance decision-making of the delegator

 ![Helping Team](img/structural-patterns/helping-team.png)